refinedev/refine/documentation/docs/ui-integrations/material-ui/migration-guide/index.md

 ## Required Changes

-The changes listed below are required to use `@mui/x-data-grid` with **Refine**.
+The changes listed below are required to use `@mui/x-data-grid` with Refine.
 It doesn't cover all the changes in the `DataGrid` API.
 To see all the changes, please follow the [official migration guide for MUI X](https://mui.com/x/migration/migration-data-grid-v5/).

 ### Updating the packages